Pato O'Ward: Part-time drive with Carlin (2019)

 In 2019, O'Ward was scheduled to move up to the IndyCar Series full-time, piloting the No. 8 entry for Harding Steinbrenner Racing.
-However, sponsorship issues led to O'Ward being granted his release from the team on February 11, 2019.
+However, sponsorship issues led to O'Ward being granted his release from the team on 11 February 2019.

-On March 7, O'Ward joined Carlin on a part-time deal that saw him drive in 13 races in the 2019 season.
-O'Ward drove Carlin's second entry for 12 races and drove Carlin's third entry for the Indianapolis 500.
+On 7 March, O'Ward joined Carlin on a part-time deal that saw him drive in thirteen races in the 2019 season.
+O'Ward drove Carlin's second entry for twelve races and drove Carlin's third entry for the Indianapolis 500.
 O'Ward failed to qualify for the Indy 500 along with Carlin teammate Max Chilton and the Carlin-prepared car of McLaren Racing's Fernando Alonso.
-His Red Bull deal, which was signed in May, also saw him only compete in eight of the 13 events he originally signed for.
+His Red Bull deal, which was signed in May, also saw him only compete in eight of the thirteen events he originally signed for.
 He placed 26th in the final points standings, with the best race finish of eighth, achieved at the Circuit of the Americas.

-On October 30, it was announced that O'Ward had returned to IndyCar by signing a deal with Arrow McLaren SP for the 2020 season.
+On 30 October, it was announced that O'Ward had returned to IndyCar by signing a deal with Arrow McLaren SP for the 2020 season.

-Arrow McLaren SP (2020–present)
+Arrow McLaren (2020–present)

 2020

 In his first season for Arrow McLaren SP (AMSP), O'Ward was partnered by Oliver Askew for most races, with Hélio Castroneves replacing Askew at the Harvest GP and with Fernando Alonso in a third entry at the Indianapolis 500.
-O’Ward had a strong start to 2020, clinching pole position and achieving his first podium finish at the second round of the Road America double-header, finishing second.
+O'Ward had a strong start to 2020, clinching pole position and achieving his first podium finish at the second round of the Road America double-header, finishing second.
 At Iowa, he finished fourth in the first race.
 He was fourth in the overall points standings heading into the Indianapolis 500, which was held in August due to the COVID-19 pandemic.
 O'Ward would go on to finish sixth in his first Indianapolis 500 start and won the Indianapolis 500 Rookie of the Year award for his performance.
 He subsequently scored consecutive podium finishes in the double-header at World Wide Technology Raceway.

 O'Ward was placing as high as third in the driver standings before finishing eleventh and ninth at the double-header at Mid-Ohio and a disappointing 22nd place at the first race of the Harvest GP double-header at Indianapolis Motor Speedway, which dropped him to fifth in the overall standings.
 After signing a new deal with AMSP, he finished second in the season finale at St. Petersburg, securing fourth in the final championship standings.